-When creating your app, you will hear many agencies quote you an hourly rate.
+When researching how much does it cost to build an app, you will hear many agencies quote you an hourly rate.
 While this hourly rate is valid, this does not take into account how efficiently someone will work on your project.
 One agency could have a cheaper hourly rate, but take twice as long to finish your app.
 For cost, you will always want to ask for the full build price and what that includes.
 That way, you can reasonably compare your vendor quotes.

 While your overall build cost will fluctuate based on your app’s complexity and time commitment, some other decisions to consider are research and design, platform language, and features.